jonlpersson/ed-latimore/site/_posts/2021-09-17-do-women-care-about-money.md

 ---
-date: 2021-09-17 08:00:00 -0500
+date: 2021-09-17 09:00:00 -0400
 article_type: Article
-title: "Do women care about money?
-7 reasons the answer is yes"
+title: Do women care about money?
+7 reasons the answer is yes
 permalink: /do-women-care-about-money/
-tags: [emotional-mastery]
+tags:
+  - relationship-building
 description: >-
   Are all women gold-diggers?
 Here's why money is so important to the opposite sex
 image: /assets/images/thumbnails/ed-flying-in-first-class.jpg
 ---
 Let’s just cut to the chase.

 Women care about money.
 They care about money a lot.
 Yes, even the ones who say that money doesn’t matter, doesn’t buy you happiness, blah blah blah.
 It’s all crap.